Table of contents

 Not a water drinker?
 Unsweetened fruit and herbal teas, flavored water or diluted juice spritzers (1:3) are also suitable to compensate for the body's water loss.

-The general principles of healthy eating
+The general principles of a healthy diet

 • Your body can only get all the vitamins and minerals (micronutrients) it needs from a varied diet.